alephgamma/RHCA-study-notes/1_EX447_study_notes.md

   ```

 ## 2. Basic git
-Perform the following using **git** which clones a repo, then creates and modifies files in the repo, and then add those files to the repo.
+Perform the following using **git** which clones a repo, then creates and modifies files in the repo, and then add those files to the upstream repo.

 ### Task breakdown